Skip to content

 The Pacific Solution also meant that asylum-seekers could be processed offshore, in places like Nauru and Papua New Guinea’s Manus Island.
 The Labor Opposition did not oppose these measures.

 The Australian Government’s handling of the Tampa affair and implementation of the Pacific Solution attracted international criticism.
-However, in the six years from 2002, only 23 boats arrived in Australia compared to 43 carrying more than 5,000 asylum-seekers in 2001 alone.
+However, in the six years from 2002, 23 boats arrived in Australia compared to 43 carrying more than 5,000 asylum-seekers in 2001 alone.

 The government stated that the implementation of its immigration policy was saving lives by discouraging people from setting sail for Australia in unseaworthy boats.